facebook pixel Skip to Main Content

 Flexible TA Appointments

 As a result of graduations, students leaving the program, students who are making good progress requiring an additional period of support, and research awards, often it will be beneficial to award students 1-2 semester TA appointments.
 These are Flexible TA Appointments.
-The Graduate Committee will make Flexible TA Appointments on an ad hoc basis following written request from the student and the student’s major advisor and after evaluating any competing requests for the Flexible TA Appointment.
+The Graduate Committee will make Flexible TA Appointments on an ad hoc basis following a written request from the student and the student’s major advisor and after evaluating any competing requests for the Flexible TA Appointment.
 The Graduate Committee must be fair, equitable, timely, and open in this process, and act to promote graduate student success.

 Distribution of GTA Appointments